LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

 whose type implements and imports ``trait_queriable``, such as the ``staticarray`` in the example.

-After this initial ``with`` clause, a query expression can have 0 or more operation clauses that each start with their own keyword.
+After this initial ``with`` clause, a query expression can have zero or more operation clauses that each start with their own keyword.
 The example above uses
 three: ``where`` which filters the input using an expression, ``skip`` which skips a set number of elements, and ``take`` which returns a set number of